Treatment Options - Elotuzumab

 What is Elotuzumab?

-Elotuzumab, also known as HuLuc63, is a monoclonal antibody being developed by Abbott in collaboration with Bristol-Myers Squibb.
-Elotuzumab binds to CS1, a substance that is on the surface of myeloma cells.
+Elotuzumab, also known as HuLuc63, is a monoclonal antibody being developed by Bristol-Myers Squibb in collaboration with AbbVie.
+Elotuzumab binds to SLAMF7, also known as CS1, a substance that is on the surface of myeloma cells.
 This agent is given as an intravenous infusion.

 The Multiple Myeloma Research Consortium (MMRC) has played a role in this drug’s development and is currently facilitating several trials evaluating elotuzumab in combination with other myeloma agents.